Central Tanami Project Joint Venture (Tanami Gold 50%)

 Mineral Resources

-Work on updating the CTPJV Mineral Resource estimates has continued, with updates completed for 11 deposits.
+Work on updating the CTPJV Mineral Resource estimates is continuing.
 The updates are part of an ongoing transition of the Central Tanami Project Mineral Resource estimates to allow these estimates to be reported in accordance with the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the “2012 JORC Code”).
 Mineral Resource estimates for a further 13 Central Tanami Project gold deposits are in progress.

 The updates were compiled by mining consultants MoJoe Mining Pty Ltd (“MJM”) using revised geological models that better reflect the mineralised systems.
 The reported Mineral Resources have been tightly constrained by Whittle and Stope Optimisations with deposit specific cut-off grades based on a A$2,700 per ounce gold price, haulage to the existing Central Tanami mill site, benchmark operating costs and free milling processing recoveries.